 Please consider that many of these dogs have been abandoned, ignored by their previous owners, or turned in to a shelter, having little interaction with someone who cares about them.
 When adopted, they will need time to adjust to the changes in their life.

 Orton is a very handsome two year old sable GSD whose owner had to relinquish him because she adopted him as a puppy and then he grew up and her landlord thought he was too big for apartment living.
-He has not been socialized well but his owner reported that he gets along well with other dogs.
-He tends to prefer women over men and we have been told he loves cats!
+He has not been socialized well with dogs or people, and he tends to prefer women over men initally and we have been told he loves cats!
 He does have some anxiety issues that we have been addressing.
 Because of this, he will likely do best in a quiet home with kids who are at least 10 years old.
 Orton is getting settled in his foster home and he's learning how to live as part of a pack and he's doing great!
 He has a gentle, playful spirit about him and he's house trained.
 He does not care for being crated but with some canine companions around, he has done fine being left uncrated while his foster folks aren't home.
 As a result, we are hoping to adopt him to a home where his owner either works from home or is retired and has another dog for company.
-Dog parks are too overstimulating for him, but he does love to chase a frisbee without other dogs around.
+Dog parks are too overstimulating for him, but he does love to chase a frisbee.
 He has a thunderous bark that serves as a great attention getter.
 This boy is the epitome of loyal!

 Although we do our best to keep our adoptable animals page as current as possible, not all the animals you see may be available .
 We get dogs often, so get your application in, and we will do our best to match the best dog to you and your circumstances.

 Your message has been sent to Front Range German Shepherd Rescue.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.